 Learning English has served as a bridge for me to communicate with other learners.
 Spanish is my third.
-I dream of a day where I can completely speak in Spanish with people about whatever topic excites me.
+I dream of a day where I can speak Spanish with people completely about whatever topic excites me.
 That’d be freaking awesome.

 For me, it has a few meanings.
 It’s not just a matter of learning a new language.
 It’s also a challenge to see if;